DAGWorks-Inc/hamilton/data_quality.md

 2. That every item in the series in between 0 and 100

 Furthermore, the workflow does not fail when this dies.
-Rather, it logs a warning (more about configuring that later).
+Rather, it logs a warning More about configuring that later, but you can see its specified in the `importance` parameter above.

 ## Design

-To add data quality validation, we do a simple DAG manipulation.
+To add data quality validation, we run an additional computational step in your workflow after function calculation.
 See comments on the `BaseDataValidationDecorator` class for how it works.

 ## Default Validators